 I honestly don’t think you’ll find a more stunning looking 2D puzzle-platformer on consoles then Unruly Heroes.
 Whether you’re playing it with up to three of your friends locally, or on your own and swapping between the four unlikely heroes, you’re sure to find hours of entertainment as you try and beat your best times and collect all the coins and scrolls.
 Each new area you venture into presents you with a new gorgeous environment filled with enemies, puzzles and platforming, as well as a lot of one-hit deathtraps which can get a bit frustrating.
 However, the overall experience you get is like no other game within the genre which has been released in the last few years, it truly is a delight to play.

-Based loosely on the Journey of the West’s infamous story, Unruly Heroes will transport you to a land of magic, mayhem and chaos – we just have to hope that our four amigos are up to the task of saving the world…
+Based loosely on the Journey of the West’s classic story, Unruly Heroes will transport you to a land of magic, mayhem and chaos – we just have to hope that our four amigos are up to the task of saving the world…

 - - Simply stunning artwork throughout with lots of fine details